bicpi/bicpi.github.io/_posts/2013-06-01-moving-to-the-cloud-part-7-enabling-elastic-beanstalk.markdown

 ![EB-15]({{ site.baseurl }}/assets/aws/eb-15.jpg){: .img-responsive }

-Looking at you S3 console, you'll notice a fresh S3 bucket named related to your Elastic Beanstalk environment.
+Looking at your S3 console, you'll notice a fresh S3 bucket named related to your Elastic Beanstalk environment:

 ![EB-16]({{ site.baseurl }}/assets/aws/eb-16.jpg){: .img-responsive }

-To deploy you custom application, go back to the dashboard of your Elastic Beanstalk environment and upload a ZIP package of your application code by clicking on *Upload and Deploy*:
+To deploy your custom application, go back to the dashboard of your Elastic Beanstalk environment and upload a ZIP package of your application code by clicking on *Upload and Deploy*:

 ![EB-17]({{ site.baseurl }}/assets/aws/eb-17.jpg){: .img-responsive }